jegor-chomczuk/chat-java/README.md

 # Chat
-The project was implemented using socket technology, which allows communication between the application server side and client servers.
+This chat project was implemented using socket technology, which allows communication between the application server side and client servers.

 Main chat features:
 1. Group channel to allow communication between multiple people (a Main channel is created when the application is launched);